syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/02.openstack-cli/docs.en.md

 ## Snap on Linux

-If you are using `snap` on your Linux distro, you only need the following step for installing openstackclient:
+If you are using `snap` on your Linux distribution, you only need the following step for installing openstackclient:

 ```shell